sahil-jamwal/Sales-Analysis-Project/README.md

 ## Overview

 Welcome to **Sales Analysis Project**!
 This project aims to leverage data analytics to improve customer experience and increase revenue.
-We have conducted a comprehensive analysis of our sales dataset to derive actionable insights.
-Below, we present key findings and visualizations that will guide our decision-making process.
+I have conducted a comprehensive analysis of this sales dataset to derive actionable insights.
+Below, I present key findings and visualizations that will guide our decision-making process.

 ## Problem Statement